 - provisions relating to the maintenance of the property

-- matters relating to the determination, imposition and collecting of levies to be imposed.
+- matters relating to the determination, imposition and collecting of levies on those entitled to use the property.

-A person entitled to use restricted association property may lose that entitlement if the person fails to comply with a condition of use or to pay contributions to the association for the use of the restricted property - see s.54 Community Land Management Act 1989.
+A person entitled to use relevant association property may lose that entitlement if the person fails to comply with a condition of use or to pay contributions to the association for the use of the property: see section 136 Community Land Management Act 2021.